"You have reached the Operator From India page. My name is Bob, how may I be helping you today?"

-Discover's commercials mock this phenomenon with a bearded male phone operator with a heavy (seemingly Eastern European) accent calling himself "Peggy".
+Discover's commercials mock this phenomenon with a bearded male phone operator with a heavy (seemingly Eastern European) accent, in what appears to be Siberia, calling himself "Peggy".

 Transformers: a distress call from a US Army soldier in Qatar is redirected to a disinterested Indian operator.
 According to director Michael Bay, however, this was based on a true story, presumably minus the giant robot attack.

 In Slumdog Millionaire, Jamal gets an internship at one of these places.
 The workers are supposed to pretend to be British, and are even briefed on British soap operas to maintain their guise.

 At one point Jamal (whose duties by this point were limited to making chai) takes a call and pretends to be British rather unsucessfully: "I live near Loch...
 Big...
 Big Ben.
 Loch Big Ben."

 The Other End Of The Line is a romantic comedy where a woman with this job falls in love with an American customer she first contacted about... well, it was something about identity theft, but that was just to get the plot rolling.

 In The 40-Year-Old Virgin, Andy calls customer support for Viagra-like drug after having an erection for more than four hours.
 Of course, he never actually took the drug.

 "Gregory" from Horrible Bosses.
 The guys make a game effort at calling him by his real name, but find it unpronouncable.